behm/BetterConsoleApp/README.md

 # BetterConsoleApp

 ## Overview
-This repo the output of following along with the YouTube video.
+This repo is the output of following along with the YouTube video link below.
 The goal of the video is to create a console application that has Configuration, Dependency Injection and Logging (with Serilog).

 [.NET Core Console App with Dependency Injection, Logging, and Settings](https://www.youtube.com/watch?v=GAOCe-2nXqc&t=318s) by Tim Corey

 ## Getting Started

-1. Create a new .NET Core Console Application either by using the Visual Studio or the dotnet CLI command
+1. Create a new .NET Core Console Application either by using Visual Studio or the dotnet CLI command

    dotnet new console -o ConsoleUI